 NFBPWC is the first organization created to focus on the issues of working women.
-Since then, BPW has consistently provided education, outreach, and opportunity for advocacy on issues that affect working women.
+Since its formation on July 16, 1919, BPW has consistently provided education, outreach, and opportunity for advocacy on issues that affect working women.

-1960's: The establishment of "Status of Women" commissions in the U.S. in 1963 was due largely to BPW efforts.
+The establishment of "Status of Women" commission in the U.S. in 1963 was due largely to BPW efforts.
 President John F. Kennedy recognized BPW's leading role in securing passage of the Equal Pay Act by giving BPW/USA's National President, Dr. Minnie Miles, the first pen he used when signing the Act into law.
 The first National Legislative Conference, held in 1963 in Washington D.C., later developed into BPW's Policy & Action Conference, where members lobby Congress and the Administration on BPW's legislative issues.

-In the 1980's, BPW tackled "comparable worth" by calling for newspapers to stop the occupational segregation in classified ads (clustering of women in a few restricted occupations of low-paying, dead-end jobs).
+BPW tackled "comparable worth" by calling for newspapers to stop the occupational segregation in classified ads (clustering of women in a few restricted occupations of low-paying, dead-end jobs).
 Numerous state and municipal governments revamped their pay scales, recognizing dissimilar jobs may not be identical, but may be composed of tasks, educational requirements, experience and other characteristics that are equivalent or comparable.

-1990's: Discussions on comparable worth were expanded to include enforcement and strengthening of existing Equal Pay legislation.
+Discussions on comparable worth were expanded to include enforcement and strengthening of existing Equal Pay legislation.
 The Pay Equity Employment Act of 1994, followed by the Equal Pay Act (introduced in 1994) and the Paycheck Fairness Act (introduced in 1997) became BPW's focus legislation through the '90s.
 Then-Secretary of Labor, Elizabeth Dole, and First Lady Barbara Bush addressed BPW's members at the White House Briefing during the 1990 "Lobby Day" event.